ZichaoMa/zma_homepage/_pages/cv.md

 Education
 ======
-* Ph.D. in Electronic Engineering, Hong Kong University of Science and Technology, 2016 to 2020.
+* Ph.D. in Electronic & Computer Engineering, Hong Kong University of Science and Technology, 2016 to 2020.
 Advisor: Chair Professor Mansun Chan, F-IEEE.
 * B.Eng. in Integrated Circuit Design, University of Electronic Science and Technology of China, School of Microelectronics and Solid-State Electronics, 2012 to 2016.
 GPA 3.97/4.00, Outstanding Graduate of Sichuan Province.

 Positions